Updated June 27, 2026

 • Clean, readable code that looks synchronous

 The limitation is CPU-bound work.
-Since async/await typically runs on a single thread, heavy computation blocks the entire event loop.
+Since async/await runs on a single thread, heavy computation blocks the entire event loop.
 Modern implementations like Python's asyncio support thread pools for CPU work, but this adds complexity.

 Node.js Performance